ixxeL2097/prompt-shell/README.md

 You will need `JetBrainsMono Nerd Font` for this setup:
 - https://www.nerdfonts.com/font-downloads

+To install it on linux, just create the directory `~/.fonts` and execute command `fc-cache -fv`

 For fish shell, add configuration in `~/.config/fish/config.fish`:
 ```bash
 set distro (awk '/^ID=/' /etc/*-release | awk -F '=' '{print tolower($2)}')